phil-ociraptor/awesome-sf/README.md

 - [Noisebridge](https://www.noisebridge.net/wiki/Noisebridge) - Noisebridge is a creative technology community for excellent, do-ocratic, consensus-based collaboration
 - [The Commons](https://www.thesfcommons.com/) - A community and 3rd space for inner-outer curiosity, co-created play & collective flourishing in SF
 - [The Board Walks](https://www.theboardwalks.com) - The Board Walks bring curious people together to walk 5 miles and have energizing conversations – every Saturday at 8 AM. ✨
+- [San Francisco Pickleball Community](https://pickleballsf.com/) - A friendly and diverse community of players who primarily play at the Park and Recreation venues in San Francisco

 ### Guides